firezone/firezone/docs/docs/deploy/reverse-proxies/README.md

 ## Prerequisites

-Below you will find the requirements in order to setup Firezone and the reverse-proxies.
+Below you will find the requirements in order to setup Firezone with a custom reverse proxy.

 ### Firezone configuration requirements